mschulist/workspace/math4111/hw_6/hw_6.typ

   Then $K subset G_alpha_0 union union.big_(i = 1)^m G_alpha_i$ covers $K$.
 So $K$ is compact as we have shown that given any arbitrary cover of $K$, there exists a finite subcover.

   We used the fact that $0 in K$ so show that there must be a neighborhood around 0 that contains other points of $K$, and then just took the union of finitely many open intervals that live "to the right" of our open ball around 0.
 We know there are finitely many point to the right of our open ball because of the definition of $K$'s construction.
+We can always split up $K$ into 2 parts, $[0,1/2^n) inter K$ and $[1/2^n, 1] inter K$, and the second of these sets will contain a finite number of points for a fixed $n$.
 ]

 = 2.13